Salt Lake City

 Safety Goals

-The Transportation Division’s goal is to provide a safe and efficient multi-modal transportation system for the movement of people and goods.
+Our goal is to provide a safe and efficient multi-modal transportation system for the movement of people and goods.
 We support Zero Fatalities and are working toward achieving Vision Zero by 2035.
-We believe that the only acceptable goal for traffic fatalities and serious injuries is ZERO
+We believe that the only acceptable amount of traffic fatalities and serious injuries is ZERO.

 400 South Birdseye View